-Outdoor grill station height depends from its users height.
+Outdoor grill station height depends on its users’ height.
 36″ standard is for people who are 5’2″ – 6’1″ high.
-If you are not in this range, this is not the height that is going to work best.
+If you are not in this range, this is not the height that will work best.
 In fact height of an outdoor grill station can vary from 30″ – 42″.
-If you’re looking for a perfect fit go ahead and read this article.
+If you’re looking for a perfect fit, go ahead and read this article.

-To figure how deep a countertop should be you have to find a grill.
-An outdoor grill station depth can vary from 24″ (for smaller grills), up to 30″.
-If you do not know yet what sort of grill you want to use designing a deeper countertop is a way to go.
+To figure out how deep a countertop should be, you have to find a grill.
+An outdoor grill station depth can vary from 24″ (for smaller grills) up to 30″.
+If you do not know yet what sort of grill you want to use, designing a deeper countertop is a way to go.

-An outdoor grill station width depends from the size of the grill, prep area, and additional features.
-The absolute minimum is grill width increased by 36″ of landing space, (12″ on one side, and 24″ on the other).
+An outdoor grill station width depends on the size of the grill, prep area, and additional features.
+The absolute minimum is grill width increased by 36″ of landing space (12″ on one side and 24″ on the other).

 |Grill landing space side 1||Grill landing space side 2|

-So for a 24″ grill a countertop that is used only as a landing space for grill should be 60″ wide.
+So for a 24″ grill, a countertop used only as a landing space for the grill should be 60″ wide.
 This is not enough space if you’re planning to prep your food outside too.
-A prep area needs to be at least 36″ wide in one piece.
-So with additional 12″ on the other side of grill it is going to add 48″ to the grill width.
+A prep area needs to be at least 36″ wide of free space in one line.
+With an additional 12″ on the other side of the grill, it will add 48″ to the grill width.